CodyPedersen/tikchunk/README.md

 - Preserves delimiters to maintain natural text readability

 ## User Notes
-- There is a rare edge cases which is NOT handled by design in order to ensure optimally fast processing.
-This occurs when tokens both start at the same index and overlap, which is *highly unusual* in english text (not found in NLTK corpus).
+- There is a rare edge cases which is intentionally NOT handled by design in order to ensure optimally fast processing.
+This occurs when tokens both start at the same index and overlap, which is *highly unusual* in English text (not found in NLTK corpus or any other English test cases; only found in deliberate fuzzing).
 This will lead to a +1 - +2 token size over expectation and will have non-critical impact in nearly all usecases.

 ## License